The role of information in high dimensional stochastic optimal control: Abstract

 \section{Abstract}

-The stochastic optimal control of many agents minimizes a cost aggregated over the agents.
-We investigate the problem of partial information, where the state of each agent is not known and the control must be decided based on noisy observations.
-This results in a high dimensional controlled Markov process that is impractical to handle directly.
-In the limit as the number of agents approaches infinity, a finite dimensional mean field optimal control problem emerges, where the dependence on the available information vanishes.
+The stochastic optimal control of many agents is an important problem in various fields.
+We investigate the problem of partial observations, where the state of each agent is not fully observed and the control must be decided based on noisy observations.
+This results in a high-dimensional Markov decision process that is impractical to handle directly.
+However, in the limit as the number of agents approaches infinity, a finite-dimensional mean-field optimal control problem emerges, which coincides with the problem of full information.

-In this work, we calculate the Gaussian fluctuations about the mean field optimal control, which incorporates the available observations.
-The method we establish uses an approximate Kalman filter on the fluctuations about the mean field solution.
-It is straightforward to compute, even when the number of states is large.
-We consider an example of an epidemic model with observation of positive tests, as well as simple two state model that exhibits a phase transition at which point the fluctuations diverge.
+Our main contribution is to investigate a central limit theorem for the Gaussian fluctuations of the mean-field optimal control.
+Our findings show that partial observations play an essential role in the fluctuations, in contrast to the mean-field limit.
+We establish a method that uses an approximate Kalman filter, which is straightforward to compute even when the number of states is large.
+This provides some theoretical evidence of the efficacy of Kalman filter methods that are commonly used across a range of practical applications.
+We demonstrate our results with two examples: an epidemic model with observations of positive tests and a simple two-state model that exhibits a phase transition at which point the fluctuations diverge.